-The basis of the corporate complaints process is that the relevant Directorate deals with the complaint initially but, in the event of the complainant still being dissatisfied, the process provides an internal Right of Appeal to a small panel of three elected Members who review the position.
+The basis of the corporate complaints process is that the relevant Directorate deals with the complaint initially but, in the event of the complainant still being dissatisfied, the process provides an internal Right of Appeal to, initially, the Chief Executive or nominee and then, if necessary, to a small panel of three elected Members who review the position.
 This includes a formal hearing at which the complainant may attend, in an endeavour to resolve the matter.
 Members of the Council's Appeal Panels receive training on the type of matters that they may consider in that role.